 Saving query results to the database

-Sometime it is helpful to save query results to the database instead
+Sometimes it is helpful to save query results to the database instead

 of reading the result into R. dplyr provides the compute